DEBORAH PERLMAN

 ARTIST BIO

 South Florida artist Deborah Perlman is a graduate of Boston University (BFA, sculpture) and Cranbrook Academy of Art (MFA, sculpture).
 After graduate school, Perlman ventured into communications, enriching her creativity through travel and special assignments.
 Since dedicating herself to art full time, she has been featured in several art publications and her work has appeared in exhibitions nationwide including three solo exhibitions from 2023 – 2024.
-Perlman’s work is held in private collections, and she is a member of several professional artist organizations.
+Perlman’s work is held in private collections, and she is a member of regional and national professional artist organizations.

-Perlman finds inspiration from the form, structure and styles of African sculpture; the Constructivism, Geometric Abstraction, and Cubism art movements; the work of Louise Nevelson; the ‘illogical perspective’ of Giorgio de Chirico and M.C.
+The artist finds inspiration from the form, structure and styles of African sculpture; the Constructivism, Geometric Abstraction, and Cubism art movements; the work of Louise Nevelson; the ‘illogical perspective’ of Giorgio de Chirico and M.C.
 Escher; Joseph Cornell’s shadow boxes; and Frank Stella’s metal reliefs, among many others.
 Her concerns for the environment, reactions to global conflicts, and personal life experiences contribute to the subject matter she addresses.

 ARTIST STATEMENT

-Through these questions, I aim to foster deeper connections and understanding, encouraging introspection and recognition of our shared experiences.
+Through these questions, I aim to foster deeper connections and understanding, encouraging introspection and the recognition of our shared experiences.